-People drink for a wide range of reasons: to celebrate, socialise, commiserate or drown our sorrows.
+People drink for many reasons: to celebrate, socialise, commiserate or drown our sorrows.
 We may drink to try and change our mood: to feel more relaxed, courageous or confident.
 However, the effect of alcohol is only temporary.
 As it wears off, we often feel worse because of how alcohol withdrawal affects our brain and body.

 How alcohol affects your brain

-Alcohol is a depressant, meaning it can disrupt the balance of neurotransmitters (chemical messengers) in your brain and affect your feelings, thoughts and behaviour.
+Alcohol is a depressant, which can disrupt the balance of neurotransmitters (chemical messengers) in your brain and affect your feelings, thoughts and behaviour.

-Alcohol affects the part of your brain that controls inhibition, so after a drink or two, you may feel relaxed, less anxious and more confident.
+Alcohol affects the part of your brain that controls inhibition, so you may feel relaxed, less anxious, and more confident after a drink.
 But these effects quickly wear off.
-The chemical changes in your brain can soon lead to more negative feelings such as anger, depression or anxiety taking over – regardless of the mood you’re in.
+The chemical changes in your brain can soon lead to more negative feelings, such as anger, depression or anxiety, regardless of your mood.

 Alcohol also slows down how your brain processes information, making it harder to work out what you’re really feeling and the possible consequences of your actions.